ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 ### Generating a multiplayer game

 Archipelago is a multi-game multiworld architecture, so any number of players and any number of games may be used to generate.
-Of note, the website currently limits to a maximum player count of 30.
-If you would like to generate a game larger than that, it must be done on the local installation.
+Of note, the website currently has a maximum generated player count of 30.
+If you would like to generate a game larger than that, it must be done on a local installation.
 Generally, it is better to generate locally to free server resources, and host the resulting multiworld on the website.

 #### Gather All Player YAMLs